danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

   # If a "/retro-open" slash command is received from Slack,
   # then execute this block.
   config.on :command, "/retro-open" do |command|
+    # Use `command[:team_id]` from request parameters sent to us
+    # by Slack to find the Team model persisted in the database
     team = Team.find_by(team_id: command[:team_id])

+    # This is the Slack channel we need to respond back to
     channel_id = command[:channel_id]

     # If user entered /retro-open foo